elephantscale/es-training-new/data-science-gcp/slides/Google_Cloud-SQL.md

 ## About This Class

-* Introduces Cloud SQL
+* Introduction to Cloud SQL

-* How does it work?
+* What is SQL

-* Cloud SQL in action.
+* Cloud SQL Launch Checklist

 Notes: